mohder79/Apprenticeship-/NGL 3200/README.md

 ![Uploading pic.jpg…]()

-This README.md file contains the topics I learned in the NGL3200 course.
+This README.md file contains the topics I learned in the NGL3200 .
 These topics are categorized as follows:

 ## Electrical
 - Understanding industrial electrical concepts